Systematic Map Protocol

-The title should also indicate that it is either a systematic review or systematic map protocol, for example:
+The title should also indicate that it is a systematic map protocol, for example:

 - What is the effectiveness of intervention A in producing change in subject B?
-A systematic review protocol.
+A systematic map protocol.

 - What is the impact of factor X on subject Y?
 A systematic map protocol.

 The full names, institutional addresses, and email addresses for all authors must be included on the title page.
 The corresponding author should also be indicated.

 The abstract should not exceed 350 words and must be structured into the following separate sections: